Yuuki-Discord/Yuuki-Bot/README.md

 # Yuuki-Bot
-Publicly available bot for [Discord](https://discordapp.com).
+Free and open-source bot for [Discord](https://discordapp.com).

-You can invite the public bot with this link -> https://yuuki.erisa.moe/invite <br />
-The public bot might not always be online, if you want the bot all the time for sure, or access to owner commands, please host it yourself.
+You can invite the publicly usable version of the bot [here](https://yuuki.erisa.moe/invite) or [host your own version](https://owo.codes/Seriel/Yuuki-Bot#self-hosting) to gain full control and access to owner commands.

 ## Important Information
 This bot is provided for use in your Discord server at your discretion.
 All code that is currently running on the bot account is viewable at this repository.